 Smoothie makers – which should I buy?

 Individual blitz-and-go blenders are designed for quickly making smoothies.
 Read our roundup of the best bullet blenders, from cheap and cheerful buys to family-friendly machines.
 Alternatively, a standard blender will also do the job.
-Check out our review of the best all-purpose blenders.
+Check out our review of the best blenders on the market.

 The right smoothie ratios

 Start your smoothie with two mugfuls of a liquid base.
 This can be milk, or a dairy-free alternative such as soya or almond milk, natural or flavoured yogurt, fruit juice, or for a tropical flavoured smoothie, low-fat coconut milk or coconut water.
 It’s important to add the liquid to your blender before adding the fruit, as this will prevent the blade from getting damaged.

 Next, add about three quarters of a mug of your chosen fruit.
 Banana is a great base flavour for any smoothie, and will give you a lovely creamy texture.
 Other fruits that work well are berries, mango, peaches, plums, nectarines, grated apple or pear, and melon.
 You may have to add more fruit or liquid, depending on the type of fruit you choose.
 Play around until you have a texture you like.
 Add a squeeze of honey, maple syrup or agave syrup if your smoothie needs it, and finally add a few ice cubes to the blender for a thick and frosty smoothie.